 Those of you with children will obviously need to think of schooling over there.
 Non-nationals are not eligible to attend public schools, which means that if you work for ADEC, you’ll need to either budget in the cost of international school fees, or consider home schooling.
 If you accept a job working privately, school fees for your children will almost certainly be included free of charge.

-How do I go about applying?
+How do I go about applying to Teach in Abu Dhabi?

 I applied through TeachAway – the application process online was straight forward but quite time consuming.
 This was followed up with a skype interview (which lasted for approx 30-45 mins) with a lovely representative in Canada.
 I was then tentatively accepted, subject to attending an interview in person but this was where things came undone!